r2hvc3q/redditnot/README.md

 6. Select the folder and click **Select Folder** to load the extension.

-7. The Reddit Remover extension should now appear in the list of installed extensions on the `chrome://extensions` page.
+7. The RedditNot extension should now appear in the list of installed extensions on the `chrome://extensions` page.

 ## Usage